bcgov/startup-sample-project-aws-containers/README.md

 ## Introduction

 Welcome to your new project.
 This is a basic starter project with a NodeJS app connected to a database for you to modify and expand to fit your needs.
-It provides scripts for developing and running locally, as well as "Infrastructure-as-Code" using Terraform to allow the app to be easily deployed to public cloud environments.
+It provides scripts for developing and running locally, as well as "Infrastructure-as-Code" using Terraform/Terragrunt to allow the app to be easily deployed to public cloud environments.
 Currently, AWS is supported, but support for other cloud targets may be added in the future.

 ## Prerequisites